parthsarin/aoc-2021/README.md

 I think the decision to keep track of the packets as `namedtuples` with nested payloads was huge, though!

 — Parth

+## Day 17 (361/202)
+First day joining!
+Super fun -- we implemented several small useful functions and worked on brute forcing a solution for maximum height that was reached, which may have caused our rank to suffer for part 1, but definitely helped for part 2, where we simply modified our numbers to get the total number of solutions!

+We could have picked more optimal bounds for x and y to ensure faster compute, as well as choose better conditions for max, return values, and loop conditions to ensure covering all solutions without computing unnecessarily.

+— Bhagirath